Part 4. Student Code of Conduct Procedures

 The decision made in the appeal process is final.

-Subsection 7.
+Section 6.
 Hearing Support Services

 Any student participating in a meeting associated with The Student Code of Conduct may have a support person present.
-Students should be mindful of who they select as a support person.
-The University does not warrant the competency, ability, or availability of any volunteer support person.

 The following are limitations: